goliviero/software_get_started/README.rst

 * `Containers tutorial (Docker and Singularity) <containers_tutorial>`_

-Of course, if Senior people/PI want to do these tutorials as well, they are more than welcome ;).
+Of course, if researchers, teachers or  senior people want to do these tutorials as well, they are more than welcome ;).

 WIP: Tutorial progression